 Retirement Program: Judges are able to retire at any age with 25 years service; at age 62 with 10 years service; or at age 70 with 6 years service.
 Retirement amount is calculated on the basis of years of service and an average of the last 2 years of salary.
-Judges receive 5% of their final average salary for each of their first 10 years of service, 2.25% of their average salary for each year from 11 to 20 years of service, and 1% of their final average salary for each year beyond 20 years to a maximum of 75%.
+Judges receive 5% of their final average salary for each of their first 10 years of service, 2.25% of their average salary for each year from 11 to 20 years of service, and 1% of their final average salary for each year beyond 20 years.

-The annual salary is \$170,450 for a District Court Judge • 20 days paid vacation per year • 11 paid holidays • \$25,000 term life insurance policy (with an option to purchase \$300,000 more at group rates) • Choice of medical and dental plans.
+The annual salary is \$213,900 for a Business and Chancery Judge • 20 days paid vacation per year • 11 paid holidays • \$25,000 term life insurance policy (with an option to purchase \$300,000 more at group rates) • Choice of medical and dental plans.
 All plans require a small employee contribution.